“The Scuf Vantage is pricey, but it offers noticeable performance improvements over the DualShock 4.”

-With no option to keep the PS4 asleep, the only alternative is to charge the controller while you’re playing.
+With no option to keep the PS4 asleep, the only alternatives are to leave the console on for the sole purpose of charging the controller or charge the controller while you’re playing.
 We were told this was the result of the controller switching between Bluetooth and USB to initiate the charging process, but it didn’t make the issue any less annoying, especially after hearing that it’s supposed to do that.

-Despite the few hiccups, the Scuf Vantage is an excellent gamepad that anyone with some extra cash to spend should definitely consider.
-At a minimum of $170, it’s not the best option for casual players, but those in need of something beyond the cookie-cutter DualShock 4 should definitely consider it.
+Thethat anyone with some extra cash to spend should definitely consider, but you need to be aware of its potential issues.
+At a minimum of $170, it’s not the best option for casual players, but those in need of something beyond the cookie-cutter DualShock 4 should still consider it.

 Is there a better alternative?

 There are other “pro” style controllers on the market, but the Scuf’s customization options are seriously impressive.